-Choozle offers data from more than 65 data partners, but if our Data Catalog containing thousands of data segments leaves you wanting more, then there are additional Custom Data solutions are available.
+Choozle offers data from more than 65 data partners, but if our Data Catalog containing thousands of data segments leaves you wanting more, we have additional Custom Data solutions available.
 If you are unable to find a data segment that meets your target audience, Choozle has extended partnerships with nearly a dozen data partners who can create bespoke audiences for your unique need.

 Data partners for B2B campaigns include Bombora, Dun & Bradstreet, and LiveRamp B2B.
 Data partners for B2C campaigns include Cross Pixel search retargeting, Dstillery, Epsilon, Factual, Oracle, and PushSpring.